Sajalol/project-5-react-latest/README.md

 ## Testing on multiple devices

-- Testing the web page on different devices with no issues.
+- Tested the web page on different devices with no issues..
 The webpage is responsive from desktop, to small mobile phones and tablets.
 - Testing using the inspect in chrome, with devices options there.
 Devices are responsive and navbar + tasks etc works as intended.

 <br>